Last Updated on

 You may also be looking for sites that have a cool concept with poor execution.
 Your guidance may be what the site needs to make some real progress.
 With proper planning (and luck) you’ll turn that fledgling idea into a certified money maker.

 If you’re a Dreamchaser, all about fun and putting out content, narrow your search to the types of sites that interest you personally.
 For you, all things being equal, the thrill of the game is what excites you.
 If you like sports, go with a sports site.
 If you like pets, go for a dog blog.
 It may be more of a financial drain, but your passion is what is most important.

 In the next section of this guide on buying websites for cash flow, we take a look at what you need to take into consideration when looking to buy a website.

 10 Things Look Out for When Buying a Website

 1. History of the site

 First of all, you need to know how long the website has been running before you decide to get it.
 Just like other businesses, websites that have been operating longer are more stable.
-They have also generated more revenue over the years and built a good name, and will be easier to publicize.
+They have also generated more revenue over the years and built a good name, and these will be easier to publicize.

 2. Which platform powers the website

 You need to know what platform is powering the website you are buying.
-Is it on WordPress, Joomla or something else?
+Is it on WordPress, Joomla, or something else?
 This will let you know how easy or difficult it would be to maintain it.
 You can also hire people who are experts in the platform in which the site was built on.
 Thus, implementing the necessary changes won’t be difficult.